2/26/25: Meet our 2025 GranteeS!

 Wherewithal Grants

 Wherewithal Grants are a funding source for artists in the DC-area.
 Generously funded by The Andy Warhol Foundation for the Visual Arts as part of its Regional Regranting Program and managed by Washington Project for the Arts, these grants are intended to support a wide range of experimental and multidisciplinary practices, particularly those that emphasize collaboration and discourse.
-Since launching in 2019, Wherewithal Grants has supported 146 visual artists with a total of $340,000 in grants.
+Since launching in 2019, Wherewithal Grants has supported 156 visual artists and collectives with a total of $400,000 in grants.

 2025 Grant Cycle

-We are pleased to announce the 10 grant recipients for the 2024 funding cycle of Wherewithal Grants.
-Six artists have been awarded with research grants of $5,000 each, and four artists have been awarded with project & presentation grants of $7,500 each, for a total disbursement of $60,000 this cycle.
+There are 10 grant recipients for the 2025 funding cycle of Wherewithal Grants, providing financial support and peer mentorship for DC-area artists in areas of research and project presentations.
+Six artists have been awarded with research grants of $5,000 each, and four artists and collectives have been awarded with project & presentation grants of $7,500 each, for a total disbursement of $60,000 this cycle.

 For updates, follow @wherewithalgrants on Instagram and sign up for WPA's newsletter here.